Spread betting vs investing and share dealing: key differences

 Learn more about what spread betting is

-One of the largest benefits of spread betting is the use of leverage.
+Spread betting uses leverage.
 This means you’ll only need to put up a fraction of the full value of the trade – known as margin – to get full exposure.
-While leverage can magnify your profits, it can also magnify your losses, so it’s important to create a risk management strategy.
+And although your initial outlay is a small percentage of the position’s value, your profits and losses are calculated based on the full position amount.
+While leverage can magnify your profits, it can also magnify your losses, making spread betting somewhat riskier than share dealing.
+So, it’s important to create a risk management strategy.

 As you don’t take ownership of the underlying asset, spread betting is completely tax-free.1